-- ICS 698 Research Seminar (2 credits) - IICS 660I Student Designed Independent Study for project or thesis (4 credits)
+- ICS 698 Research Seminar (2 credits) - ICS 66ol Student Designed Independent Study for project or thesis (4 credits for project/thesis)

-ICS 698 Research Seminar should be completed before the research project or thesis is undertaken.
-ICS 698 Research Seminar is designed to help students learn more about current research topics in the major areas of computer science and to become more familiar with the research process.
+The ICS 698 Research Seminar should be completed before the research project/thesis is undertaken.
+This seminar is designed to help students learn more about current research topics in the major areas of computer science and to become more familiar with the research process.

 All MSCS students must complete either a graduate research project or a graduate thesis for 4 credits.
 In a typical project, the student will do some conceptual development followed by an implementation.
 The thesis option requires students to do original research.
-A thesis option is more appropriate if the student wishes to pursue doctoral studies.
+A thesis option is more appropriate if the student is considering the pursuit of doctoral studies elsewhere at some point.

-Students may register for variable number of credits (1-4) per semester for graduate project or thesis.
-But the total credits earned from thesis or project must be no less than four.
+Students may register for variable number of credits (1-4) per semester for graduate project/thesis.
+But the total credits earned from project/thesis must be no less than four.
+All project/thesis credits will be graded Pass/No Credit.
+Letter grades are not given for ICS 660i.

-Before registering for the project, the student must form a committee of at least three faculty members, the chair of which must be a resident faculty member of the ICS department.
-The committee must include at least two faculty members (Community or Resident) from the ICS department and at least two resident faculty members of Metropolitan State University.
+Before registering for the project/thesis, the student must form a committee of at least three faculty members, the chair of which must be a resident faculty member of the ICS department.
+The committee must include at least two faculty members (community or resident) from the ICS department and at least two resident faculty members of Metropolitan State University.

-The thesis or project must be defended before the committee at least two weeks prior to the student's date of graduation.
+The student must defend the project/thesis before the committee at least two weeks prior to the student's date of graduation.
 The defense may occur only after the following steps are completed.

-- 1. The chair of the committee approves the project report. - 2.
-The student sends the project report to a faculty member designated to check the report for conformance to program stipulations, quality, and authenticity.
-The faculty member may take at most two weeks to respond to the student.
-If the report does not meet the requirements, the faculty member shall inform the student and the chair of the committee with reasons.
-The student must then make the necessary revisions and resubmit the report for approval. - 3.
-Once the report is approved by the faculty member as in Step (2) above, the student may distribute the report to the committee and schedule a date for defense.
-The date of defense cannot be earlier than two weeks after this distribution. - 4.
-After a successful defense, the student must submit a bound copy of the report to the faculty member designated to check the report for conformance and quality. - 5.
+- 1. The chair of the committee approves the project/thesis report. - The student sends the project/thesis report to their committee, and also to director of the graduate program, who will check the report for conformance to program stipulations, quality, and authenticity.
+This report must be distributed at least two weeks prior to the scheduled date of the project/thesis defense. - 3.
+Any faculty member on the student's committee, or the graduate director, may reject the project/thesis report as not ready for defense within a week of receiving the report.
+The student must then make the necessary revisions and resubmit the report for approval. - 4.
+After a successful defense, the student must submit a bound copy of the report, with any requested corrections completed, to the director of the graduate program. - 5.
 A student may graduate only after Step 4 above is completed.